khval/AmosKittens/README.md

 https://github.com/khval/AmosKittens/blob/master/Assets-license/AmosPro-license-26_04_2020.PNG

-GitHub policy about this stuff parity strict, I’m not sure I want include anything I later have to remove, because really hard to purge the git repo of this stuff, if we need to remove it again.
+GitHub policy about this stuff very strict, I’m not sure I want include anything I later have to remove, because really hard to purge the git repo of this stuff, if we need to remove it again.
 Maybe it better solved by git branches.

 I do not have any right to orginal trademarks, like the logos, I do not own the “Amos The Creator”, "Amos 3D“, "Easy Amos”, “Amos Professional”, or any of these names, so please do not bundle trademarked graphics / designs with this package.
 I’m not responsible for breach of trademark.
 If trademarks are being protected or not is unclear as this point.